See how you can reduce the RAM usage on your Windows PC to boost its performance.

 RAM stands for Random Access Memory.
 It is a short-term storage medium that contains programs and processes that are currently running on your computer.

-The more RAM your machine has, the more programs you can run at the same time without negatively affecting performance.
-When your computer is low on RAM, it uses a part of the storage unit called the page file, which acts as a simulation of additional RAM.
-Of course the page file is much slower than actual RAM, so you'll notice a slowdown every time Windows needs to use it.
+The more RAM there is in your machine, the more programs you can run at the same time, without adversely affecting performance.
+When your computer has low RAM, it uses a portion of the storage drive called the page file, which acts as a simulation of additional RAM.
+Of course the page file is much slower than the actual RAM, so you will notice a slowdown every time Windows has to use it.

 Because RAM is a temporary storage of data, you will lose its contents when your computer shuts down.
 Everything you want to keep should be stored permanently, such as a hard drive or SSD.
 This is why, for example, you will lose an open Word document that you have not yet saved when you shut down your computer.